FAQ's

 You are also welcome to leave the route temporarily to rest, explore a park, or for any other reason.
 The only requirement is that you return to the same point where you exited in order to resume your journey.

-Since GPS navigation is essential for following the route, we highly recommend having a backup navigation system with access to offline maps
+Since GPS navigation is essential for following the route, we highly recommend having a backup navigation system with access to offline maps.

 Safety and risk awareness

 Patagonia is widely regarded as one of the safest regions in South America in terms of crime.
-Nevertheless, as in any urban setting, it's important to take standard precautions - particularly in larger cities you may be, such as Puerto Montt and Punta Arenas.
+Nevertheless, as in any urban setting, it's important to take standard precautions - particularly in larger cities you may be, such as Coyhaique and Punta Arenas.
 Avoid leaving your bicycle or valuable equipment unattended.

 The region is highly accustomed to travelers from around the world, and interactions with locals are generally marked by kindness and curiosity rather than concern.